0BAB1/HOLY_CORE_COURSE/user_docs/docs/dev_docs.md

 The stalling signal is **central** to this cpu, it is the only way (as there is no frontend to decide how to feed the hardware with instruction) to **stop the execution flow** in order to wait for something to be done.

 The `stall` signal is also used by rising edge sensitive module (alongside `instruction_valid`) to avoid writing data that is not valid yet because we'd have to wait for it to arrive.

+### ALU & MDU

+The HOLY_CORE supports M extension.
+For potential future evolutions of the core, the ALU and the Mul / Div Unit (MDU) are separated and requests are simply routed to on or another depending on the control signals.

+**The ALU** executes all the base RV32I operations in 1 cycle using pure comb logic, shift operations are executed in 1 cycle as well.
+The ALU also output flags during comparisons, used by the control unit to determine branch conditions.

+**The MDU** can execute MULs and DIVs.
+On FPGA, MUL are executed on DSP slices which takes no resources and can be executed in 1 cycle at virtually no cost

+!!!
+Note
+    There still is a 1 cycle delay in MUL operations for the read valid flag to go high (state machine transition induced delay) and allow DSP synth.

+DIVs however, take 32 clock cycles by shifting the divisor and comparing it to the dividen to extract result and remainder.
+During this process, the core is stalled.

 ### Control